USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

   ```

-### Step 10: Run the WRF-CMAQ twoway model
+### Step 11: Run the WRF-CMAQ model

-  - Use the twoway_model_411_531_run_script_nf script and the CMAQv5.3.1 input benchmark dataset to run CMAQ-WRF with no feedback
+  - Use the twoway_model_411_531_run_script_nf script and the CMAQv5.3.2 input benchmark dataset to run CMAQ-WRF with no feedback
   - It is configured to run on 16 processors and for 2 days of model simulation
   - Edit the script to specify the paths, modify the number of processors and batch queue commands
-  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.1
+  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.2

   Modify the following section to specify your local paths
   ```
 set ROOT_PATH   = /proj/ie/proj/CMAS/WRF-CMAQ/openmpi_4.0.1_gcc_9.1.0_debug/
 set WRF_DIR     = $ROOT_PATH/WRF-4.1.1  # WRF source code directory
-set INPDIR      = /proj/ie/proj/CMAS/WRF-CMAQ/from_EPA/from_gdrive/CMAQv5.3.1_Benchmark_2Day_Input/2016_12SE1
+set INPDIR      = /proj/ie/proj/CMAS/WRF-CMAQ/from_EPA/from_gdrive/CMAQv5.3.2_Benchmark_2Day_Input/2016_12SE1
 set OMIpath     = $WRF_DIR/cmaq                              # path optics related data files set OUTPUT_ROOT = $ROOT_PATH/WRF-4.1.1  # output root directory
 set NMLpath     = $WRF_DIR/cmaq                              # path with *.nml file mechanism dependent